 First of all, of the 700 total islands, only 30 are inhabited.
 That cuts the selection down significantly but there is still a noticeable difference between the inhabited islands.

 When relocating to some countries it’s mostly about picking the right town or neighborhood for you.
 But in The Bahamas, what island you’re on is what makes most of the difference.

 New Providence Is the Most Populous

 Roughly 70% of the 320,000 Bahamanians live on New Providence island.
-Nassau, the capital, largest city and financial center is located on New Providence and legally covers the whole island.
+Nassau, the capital, largest city and financial center is located here and legally covers the whole island.

-There are various settlements on New Providence but development and relocation to the island since the 1950s has caused Nassau to sprawl over basically the whole island.
+There are various settlements on this island but the development and relocation of many since the 1950s has caused Nassau to sprawl over basically the whole island.

 New Providence includes a few wealthy and very exclusive areas.
 Lyford